artgris/FileManagerBundle/Resources/doc/book/2-service-configuration.md

 ## `upload` Exhaustive options (file upload widget)

-in the return Array you can include all option of the file upload widget :
+in the return Array you can include all option of the file upload widget:

 [Exhaustive options](https://github.com/blueimp/jQuery-File-Upload/blob/master/server/php/UploadHandler.php)